smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 :::

 ## Define Workflow
-The SDLB configuration file [`config/chess.conf`](chess.conf) consists of global settings for the metastore, the connection, the data objects, and the actions.
+The SDLB configuration file consists of:
+* global settings for the metastore
+* connection details
+* data objects and
+* action

+Create the `config/chess.conf` file with the following described sections or copy the [full script](chess.conf).

 ### Spark Settings
 For the metastore, the location, driver and access is defined.
 Further, the amount of tasks and partitions are limited, due to our reasonable small problem size.